Dragodui/new-plan-zut/README.md

 # New Plan Zut

-> Schedule for ZUT students built with PHP, HTML, CSS, and TypeScript."
+> Schedule for ZUT students built with PHP, HTML, CSS, and TypeScript.

 ## Table of Contents